 There are, of course, several other contingencies that exist to help protect both the buyer and seller in any real estate transaction (which you can read on to learn more about), but in terms of the purchase agreement, including both an inspection and financing contingency will ensure a smooth deal.

 8 Must-Have Real Estate Purchase Agreement Contingencies

-Appraisal Contingency: The appraisal contingency is used when the buyer wants to make sure that the property is valued at at least the specified amount.
+Appraisal Contingency: This contingency for buyers is used to make sure the property is valued at least at the specified amount.

 Financing Contingency: Also referred to as a mortgage contingency, the buyer can gain more time to obtain financing in order to purchase the property.